|

 then an Opportunity of collecting their Sentiments.

-Commander in Chief, and the Honorable Court of Policy of the Colonies of
+and Commander in Chief, and the Honorable Court of Policy of the Colonies of

-Demerary and Essequebo:
+Demerary and Essequebo.

 We the undersigned Financial Representatives of the above Colonies